 3- People rarely thank others for accepting an invitation.
 I have made the same mistake a few times.
 But, isn’t this the minimum courtesy and a requirement to show appreciation for the person’s act of accepting an invitation?
 It all goes back to mutual respect and relationship building based on trust, professionalism, and respect without which the list is just a list.

-4- Surprisingly enough, the people who work with me and asked me to join their network continue the same distant behavior at the workplace as they had before their invitation and subsequent to my acceptance.
-When I politely ask them about the purpose of their invitation, they reply, "you never know where we all end up in the future".
+4- Surprisingly enough, some people ask their coworkers to connect on Linkedin but continue to have the same distant behavior at the workplace as they had before their invitation and subsequent to the acceptance of the invitation.
+When I ask people about the purpose of their invitation, some reply, "you never know where we'll all end up in the future".
 This is not a strategy for building lasting and valuable relationships.
-Linkedin can be used to get closer to our colleagues and warm up the professional relationship that was previously cold and distant.
+Linkedin can be used to get closer to our colleagues but it can not replace the personal relationships that can be built over a friendly lunch or coffee.
+To me, online networking is primarily about staying in touch with genuine people who are truly interested in people and want to help each other.

 5- And lastly, people connect with the wrong people when they lack purpose and objective in managing Linkedin connections.
 Some people may just be interested in impressing others with a long list of contacts half of which they haven’t met or spoken with.
 Networking with the wrong people will not have a desired end result if the true objective is to build trustworthy and respectful relationships for successful careers and businesses for BOTH parties.